 Running a task on each CPU for a given option may at times be useful (e.g., XQBUILDTREEQUE option).
-In such cases, make multiple entries in the OPTION SCHEDULING file (#19.2), and use the QUEUED TO RUN ON VOLUME SET field (#5) to specify the Volume Set/CPU where each scheduled task should run.
+In such cases, make multiple entries in the OPTION SCHEDULING (#19.2) file, and use the QUEUED TO RUN ON VOLUME SET (#5) field to specify the Volume Set/CPU where each scheduled task should run.

-If you leave the DEVICE FOR QUEUED JOB OUTPUT field (#3) blank, the task that performs the option runs without a device (or tries to).
-If you also leave the QUEUED TO RUN ON VOLUME SET field (#5) blank, the task runs on the current CPU without a device.
-If you fill in both fields, TaskMan uses the value of the QUEUED TO RUN ON VOLUME SET field (#5), unless overridden by the VOLUME SET(CPU) field (#1.9) in the DEVICE file (#3.5) entry of the selected device.
+If you leave the DEVICE FOR QUEUED JOB OUTPUT (#3) field blank, the task that performs the option runs without a device (or tries to).
+If you also leave the QUEUED TO RUN ON VOLUME SET (#5) field blank, the task runs on the current CPU without a device.
+If you fill in both fields, TaskMan uses the value of the QUEUED TO RUN ON VOLUME SET (#5) field, unless overridden by the VOLUME SET(CPU) (#1.9) field in the DEVICE (#3.5) file entry of the selected device.

-25.3.1.9 Reschedule Frequency
+22.3.1.9 Reschedule Frequency

-Whenever a task starts running an option, it looks to see what is in the RESCHEDULE FREQUENCY field (#6) in the OPTION SCHEDULING file (#19.2).
+Whenever a task starts running an option, it looks to see what is in the RESCHEDULE FREQUENCY (#6) field in the OPTION SCHEDULING (#19.2) file.
 If the field is blank, the option does not reschedule itself.
 If you have filled in this field, the task uses the value you placed in the field to figure out when you want it to run next.
-Then it updates the QUEUED TO RUN AT WHAT TIME field (#2) to reflect the new scheduled time.
+Then it updates the QUEUED TO RUN AT WHAT TIME (#2) field to reflect the new scheduled time.
 When this field is updated, the next task in the sequence is scheduled.

-If you change the existing value in the RESCHEDULE FREQUENCY field (#6), the new increment is used beginning after the next time the option runs.
+If you change the existing value in the RESCHEDULE FREQUENCY (#6) field, the new increment is used beginning after the next time the option runs.